CommanderCoder/beebem-mac/README.md

 The source code for BeebEm is available at https://github.com/commandercoder/beebem-mac.

 If you want to compile BeebEm yourself then you will need XCode 13 or later.
-The following project files are included:
+The following project files are included and can be found in `XCode/Project/`:

 | File                                 | Description                       |
 | ------------------------------------ | --------------------------------- |